phase-theory/phase-theory/Views/LPST-23-The_Multiverse_Paradox.md

 1. Why LPST cannot fully deny alternative universes

-You are correct: LPST cannot claim that other universes are impossible in principle.
+LPST cannot claim that other universes are impossible in principle.

 Why?